The Best Action Cameras Tested & Fully Reviewed

 Lots of shooting modes

 Battery dies quickly with long use

 Water-resistant, but may still be safer with case

-A popular option for shooting action pictures and videos, the HERO5 is durable, waterproof and has a 60-90 minute battery life.
+A popular option for shooting action pictures and videos, the HERO5 action cameras are durable, waterproof and have a 60-90 minute battery life.
 It shoots video in 4K and 12MP images, with burst and time-lapse modes as well.
-The user can preview their images, edit footage and use voice control for hands-free shooting.Read more
+The user can preview their images, edit the footage and use voice control for hands-free shooting.Read more

 GoPros are among the most durable action cameras on the market, but when used with its homing frame case.
 The case will keep it safe from scratches and dents, but it is waterproof on its own up to 33 feet (10 m).